matloff/TidyverseSkeptic/README.md

 * Tidy was consciously designed to equip learners with just a small set of R tools.
 The students learn a few **dplyr** verbs well, but that equips them to do much less with R than a standard R beginners course would teach.
-That leaves the learners less equipped to put R to practical use, compared to "graduates" of standard base-R courses.
+That leaves the learners **less equipped to put R to practical use**, compared to "graduates" of standard base-R courses.

-* Thus the "testimonials" in which Tidy teachers of R claim great success are misleading.
-The "success" is due to watering down the material (and conflation with **ggplot2**).
-The students learn to mimic a few example patterns and may be happy, but they are not equipped to go further.
+* Tidy teachers of R claim great success, but **these "testimonials" are misleading.**  The "success" is due to watering down the material (and conflation with **ggplot2**).
+The students learn to mimic a few example patterns and may be happy, but they are not equipped to use R beyond superficial operations.

-* The PRT Tidyers' refusal to teach the '[' and [ '$' operators, and the lack of coverage of R vectors, are major handicaps for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.
+* The Tidyers' refusal to teach the '[' and [ '$' operators, and the lack of coverage of R vectors, are major handicaps for Tidy "graduates" to making use of most of R's **statistical functions and statistical packages.**

-* Tidy's is too abstract for beginners, due to the philosophy of functional programming (FP).
-The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students, let alone the nontech learners that form our focus here.
+* Tidy's is **too abstract** for noncoder beginners, due to the philosophy of functional programming (FP).
+The latter is popular with many sophisticated computer scientists, but is **difficult even for computer science students, let alone the nontech learners** that form our focus here.
 Tidy is thus unsuited as the initial basis of instruction for nonprogrammer students of R.  FP should be limited and brought in gradually.
 The same statement applies to base-R's own FP functions.

 * The Tidy FP philosophy replaces straightforward, easily grasped, loops with abstract use of functions.
 Since functions are the most difficult aspect for noncoder R learners, FP is clearly not the right path for such learners.
-Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R. Even Hadley says, for instance, "it may take a while to wrap your head around [FP]."
+Indeed, even many Tidy advocates concede that it is in various senses often **more difficult to write Tidy code than base-R**.
+Even Hadley says, for instance, "it may take a while to wrap your head around [FP]."

-* A major problem with Tidy for R beginners is cognitive overload: The basic operations contain myriad variants.
+* A major problem is **Tidy's cognitive overload**: The basic operations contain myriad variants.
 Though of course one need not learn them all, one needs some variants even for simple operations, e.g. pipes on functions of more than one argument.